jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 This section will contain the results of the Bidimensional Histogram Spectral Difference (BHSD), as a result of comparing different spectral signals: (i) within one single date across Vegetation Classes, and (ii) within one same Vegetation Class, across dates.

+**Remarks**: at the beginning of the season (February), the spectral differences are predominantly in reflectance intensity (energy).
+In contrast, later in the season the differences appear in the shape axis predominantly, not that much in energy.
+This seems reasonable and consistent with a progressive leaf unfolding and spectral differentiation of vegetation.

 <details>
   <summary><b> BHSD: 24 February 2022</b></summary>